sandewt/mod_readingbar/README.md

 This module (partially) uses the Bootstrap progress bar features.
 Bootstrap is natively integrated into Joomla.

-You can override some properties in the 'user.css' custom template file:
+You can override some properties in the 'user.css' custom template file.

-E.g. `height: 4px` (default) becomes `height: 6px`.
+E.g. `height: 4px` (default) becomes `height: 6px`:

 ```
 .mod-readingbar .progress {